ArashAh/version_control_workshop/part-3.md

    git branch -r
    git push
    ```

-   - You get an error, there is no upstream.
-Set an upstream and push:
+    ❓You get an error, do you know why?
+   - Push with setting an upstream:

    ```Bash
    git push -u origin admin-br # Set upstream